eodash/eodash/docs/api/interfaces/InternalComponentWidget.md

 > **name**: `string`

-Internal Vue Component file name without the extention .vue
+Internal Vue Components inside the [widgets](https://github.com/eodash/eodash/tree/main/widgets) folder can be referenced using their name without the extention .vue

 #### props?